jloconnell/Intro_to_R/slides/00-intro_to_R.md

 Subsetting data frames and matrices
 ============
-* What if I want all the rows in column 1 ("id") where x is greater than 8?
+* What if I want all the rows in column 1 ("id") where a different column, x, is greater than 8?

 ```r